yalmip/yalmip.github.io/_posts/tutorials/2017-09-17-envelopesinbmibnb.md

 A spatial branch-and-bound algorithm for nonconvex programming typically relies on a few standard steps.

 1. To begin with, in each node, a standard nonlinear solver is applied and a feasible, and hopefully locally optimal solution is computed.
 This gives an upper bound on the achievable objective (possibly infinite if the solver fails).
-The local solver is specified with the option '''bmibnb.uppersolver'''.
+The local solver is specified with the option *'bmibnb.uppersolver'*.
 2. As a second step, in each node, a convex relaxation of the model is derived (using the methods described below), and the resulting convex optimization problem is solved (typically a linear program, or if the original problem is a nonconvex semidefinite program, a semidefinite program).
 This gives a lower bound on the achievable objective.
-The lower bound solver is specified using the options '''bmibnb.lowersolver'''.
+The lower bound solver is specified using the options **'bmibnb.lowersolver'**.
-3. Given these lower and upper bounds, a standard branch-and-bound procedure is used to select a branch variable, create two new nodes, branch, prune and navigate the global search.
+3. Given these lower and upper bounds, a standard branch-and-bound logic is used to select a branch variable, create two new nodes, branch, prune and navigate the global search.

 In addition to these standard steps, a large amount of preprocessing and bound-propagation is performed, both in the root-node and along the branching.
 This is important in order to obtain stronger linear relaxations.
-The options controlling this can be found in the introduction to [BMIBNB].
+The options controlling this can be found in the description of [BMIBNB].

 ### Linear relaxation for bilinear and quadratic problems